abayomi1196/anime-webpage/README.md

 The description of each folder in the project architecture is given below:

 - `components`: contains stateful reusable components.
-Each component has a root folder (pascal cased) which houses the component file and the other associated files.
+Each component has a root folder (kebab-cased) which houses the component file and the other associated files (PascalCased).
 For example, the structure for a `Card` component would be:

   ```
   card